 In Ohio, the responsibility for a dog attack depends on the circumstances of the attack.
 One or more of the following parties may be held liable in a dog bite lawsuit:

 - The owner of the property where the dog attack occurred

 - The landlord of the property where the dog bite occurred

 - The owner of the commercial property where the attack occurred

 In your initial consultation with one of our Cincinnati dog bite attorneys, they will want to know where the attack occurred and the names of the people or entities that may be involved.
 This information is essential in identifying who is legally liable for your injuries and other losses.

 Schedule a FREE Consultation with a Cincinnati Dog Bite Lawyer

 No dog bite injury victim should be left to deal with the consequences of the attack.
 If you or a loved one were bitten or mauled by a dog or other domesticated animal, there are laws in place that give you the right to recover your losses.
-The dog bite lawyers at Slater & Zurz have an in-depth understanding of Ohio’s dog bite laws and will put a strategy into place to obtain your rightful compensation.
+The Cincinnati personal injury lawyers at Slater & Zurz have an in-depth understanding of Ohio’s dog bite laws and will put a strategy into place to obtain your rightful compensation.

 We understand that recovering from a dog bite injury can be both traumatic and costly.
 For this reason, we establish contingency fee agreements with our clients so they don’t have to worry about having to pay any out-of-pocket expenses and can focus solely on healing from their injuries.
 Get started today by calling the accomplished legal team at Slater & Zurz.
 (513)496-3331